GreenGrowth CPAs is a Cannabis CPA Firm Built for Licensed Cannabis Operators.

-A Regular CPA Cannot Handle Cannabis.
+A Generalist CPA Cannot Handle Cannabis.
 Here Is Why.

-Cannabis operators face financial complexity that generalist CPAs are not equipped to handle.
-IRC 280E disallows ordinary business expense deductions on federal returns for cannabis operations, meaning federal taxable income can easily reach 70 to 80 percent of gross profit if COGS is not structured correctly.
-State treatment varies wildly: some states decouple from 280E, some do not.
+Cannabis operators face financial complexity that generalist accounting firms are not equipped to handle.
+IRC 280E disallows ordinary business expense deductions on federal returns for cannabis operations, meaning federal taxable income can easily reach 70 to 80 percent of gross profit if cost of goods sold is not structured correctly.
+State treatment varies widely: some states decouple from 280E, some do not.
 Banking access is restricted.
-Audit standards differ for public MSOs on Canadian and U.S. exchanges.
+Audit standards differ for publicly listed multi-state operators.
 License compliance obligations vary by jurisdiction.

-GreenGrowth CPAs has focused on cannabis accounting, tax, audit, and CFO services since founding.
-We have built our chart of accounts templates, COGS allocation methodologies, and audit protocols specifically for cannabis operators.
-When you work with a cannabis CPA firm rather than a generalist, you get accountants who already understand your industry, not accountants learning on your dime.
+GreenGrowth CPAs has focused on cannabis accounting, tax, audit, and CFO services since 2016.
+We built our chart of accounts templates, COGS allocation methodologies, and audit protocols specifically for cannabis operators.
+When you work with a cannabis CPA firm rather than a generalist, you get accountants who already understand your industry instead of accountants learning on your engagement.

-Post the April 2026 federal rescheduling of state-licensed medical cannabis to Schedule III, the tax landscape shifted significantly.
+Following the April 2026 federal rescheduling of state-licensed medical cannabis to Schedule III, the tax landscape shifted significantly.
 Medical operations may now deduct ordinary business expenses at the federal level.
 Adult-use operations remain subject to 280E.
-Operators holding both license types now run a dual federal tax regime that requires cannabis-specific accounting expertise.
+Operators holding both license types now run a dual federal tax regime that requires cannabis-specific accounting expertise to navigate without overpaying or exposing themselves to penalty risk.

 - You are a licensed cannabis cultivator, manufacturer, distributor, or dispensary